 c.
 Surkhi Mortar

-It is mostly used in the pointing of old building and structures.
+It is mostly used in the pointing of old buildings and structures.

 1.5.
 Types of Pointing